Officer had to order other cops away from Oland crime scene, trial hears

 Both were tasked with searching for possible evidence, including anything that could have been a murder weapon, and they also gathered video surveillance footage from nearby businesses.

-Carlisle said he was told to look for video from an uptown pedway from July 6, 2011, especially showing any individuals wearing beige pants, about 5 feet 10 inches in height and wearing a dark blazer.
+Carlisle said he was told to look for video from an uptown pedway from July 6, 2011, specifically footage showing any individuals wearing beige pants, about 5 feet 10 inches in height and wearing a dark blazer.

 “There was no name mentioned,” Carlisle told the court.